 Standing as a Pittsburgh landmark, the Soldier and Sailors National Military monument honors service members of all branches of the US military.

 The memorial was created in 1910 and the museum displays artifacts from numerous US-involved conflicts.

 Pro Tip: In addition to the memorial and museum, there is an auditorium for live performances and speeches – so it’s always a good idea to check out what is going on before you visit.

 A must-see Pittsburgh sight, the 42-story Cathedral of Learning stands in the center of the University of Pittsburgh Main Campus.
 Built in the 1920s, the 535-foot-tall building ranks as the second-tallest university building in the world.

 Not only is the building itself one of the top Pittsburgh, PA attractions, but the 31 Nationality Rooms housed in the structure are top sights, too.
 Each room is decorated to celebrate a different culture.

-Pro Tip: Visiting the Nationality Rooms is one of the free things to do Pittsburgh!
-Find information about visiting here.
+Pro Tip: Visiting the Nationality Rooms is one of the free things to do Pittsburgh, PA!
+Check out this information before your visit.

 Carnegie Cultural Complex